Frequently Asked Questions (FAQ)

 Keeping your scheduled appointments is imperative to successful treatment.
 When our office staff or counselors schedule an appointment for you, we are reserving that time specifically for you.
 Unlike some other medical offices, we do not double book appointment times.
 We know that setting aside those 50 minutes specifically for your care will allow you to reach the full potential of your treatment.
 Because we set that time aside specifically for each client, we are not always able to fill that time if you do not show for an appointment or you cancel the day of your appointment.

 We do understand that sometimes life events do require us to cancel an appointment.
 We require that all clients give a full 24 hour notice if they will be unable to make it to an appointment.
 This includes initial intake appointments.
 If you do not show up for an appointment or you cancel within 24 hours of a scheduled appointment you will be charged a fee of $75.
 If you late cancel or do not show for an appointment on two consecutive occasions, you will be required to pay the late fees in full before any further appointments are made.
-New Life Counseling counselors reserve the right to terminate clients who habitually late cancel or no show for appointments.
+New Life Counseling counselors reserve the right to terminate clients who habitually cancel late or no show for appointments.

 Insurance companies, Medicare, and Medicaid will NOT pay for late cancellation or No-Show fees.
 Any fees incurred are the responsibility of the client or the client’s responsible party in the case of a minor.